 The project contributes significantly to increasing the citizens' interest in the European Union and their information level about European issues.
-Since the launch of the center, five debates and roundtable discussions have been organized, as well as an exhibition, activities of presentation and promotion in public spaces, European information activities through the media, articles about the European Union, radio quizzes, quizzes in newspapers, training for youth animators, activities for children and youth, information campaigns in schools in Cluj.
-In the first six months of activity, the center had over 500 visitors, while the number of participants in the various activities organized in the center since its launch has been over 1,500.
+Since the launch of the center, 15 debates and roundtable discussions have been organized, as well as three exhibitions, activities of presentation and promotion in public spaces, European information activities through the media - articles about the European Union, radio quizzes, quizzes in newspapers, training for youth animators, activities for children and youth, information campaigns in schools in Cluj (Spring Day Europe 2004, 2005, Europe in high schools - 2004, 2005), training sessions on active citizenship (Cluj and Târgu-Mureş).
+In the first three years of activity, the center had over 2,200 visitors, while the number of participants in the various activities organized by the center since its launch has been over 5,000.